 Preventive measures for this coronavirus are similar for other infectious diseases.
-Follow good hand hygiene and cough etiquette, and limit contact with people outside the family.
+Follow good hand hygiene and cough etiquette, and limit contact with people other than your closest circle of contacts (you decide who is in this circle, but there shouldn't be too many and they should be the same over time).
 Discuss the possibility of working from home with your employer.

-If someone in the household has symptoms of respiratory infection, try to limit contact and follow good hand hygiene and other basic infection control advice.
+If someone in the closest circle has symptoms of respiratory tract infection, try to limit contact and follow good hand hygiene and other basic infection control advice.

 Pregnant women with chronic diseases or pregnancy complications should discuss with their doctor whether or not there is reason to exercise extra care and if workplace adjustment is necessary.
 Sick leave is not recommended unless work adjustments are impossible.

 Pregnant women in their second and third trimester, and pregnant women in their first trimester who have risk factors, are recommended to take the seasonal influenza vaccine.
 This advice applies regardless of coronavirus infection.